Multi-Target Tracking in Distributed Sensor Networks using Particle PHD Filters: Introduction

 Since the \acs{fov} and communication radius of each node are limited, a target is only seen by a subset of the network, which changes as the target moves through the \ac{roi}.
 Hence, at each time instant, there is an \emph{active} and an \emph{inactive} part of the network.
 The goal, thus, is to detect and observe the target in a distributed and collaborative fashion as it travels across the \ac{roi}, rather than reaching a network-wide consensus on its state and have the estimate available at each node.

 In the sequel, we develop a distributed Particle PHD filter called \ac{phd-dpf}, which uses neighborhood communication to collaboratively estimate and track a single-sensor \ac{phd} at each node in the active subnetwork.
 In addition, we formulate the \acl{ms-pphdf} (\acs{ms-pphdf}), a centralized extension of the \ac{phd-dpf}.
 The performance of both algorithms is evaluated in terms of the \acl{ospa} (\acs{ospa}) metric \cite{Schuhmacher2008}, which is calculated for the joint set of target state estimates of the active subnetwork.
-Furthermore, a distributed version of the \acl{pcrlb} (\acs{pcrlb}) \cite{van2004detection, Hue2002, Hue2002a} -- again averaged over the active subnetwork -- is introduced and used as a benchmark.
+Furthermore, a distributed version of the \acl{pcrlb} (\acs{pcrlb}) \cite{van2004detection, Hue2002, Hue2002a}---again averaged over the active subnetwork---is introduced and used as a benchmark.
+Moreover, we investigate the robustness of the proposed tracking algorithms against outliers and examine their performance under different amounts of clutter.

 Other distributed solutions for \ac{mtt} in a multi-sensor setup using the \ac{phd} filter have been studied, e.g., in \cite{Uney2013}, \cite{Uney2010}, \cite{battistelli2013consensus}.
 Contrary to our approach, they either assume overlapping \ac{fovs} or employ a pairwise communication scheme.
 The common idea, however, is to extend the single-sensor PHD filter to the multi-sensor case through communication between multiple nodes, or nodes and a fusion center.
 A more rigorous approach for MTT with multiple sensors is to use a multi-sensor PHD filter \cite{mahler2009the-multisensor, mahler2010approximate}, which seeks to estimate and track a single multi-sensor PHD instead of multiple single-sensor PHDs.
 In this work, we compare our methods to the approach in \cite{Uney2010} (adapted to our scenario), which is also based on single-sensor PHDs.
 The consideration of methods based on a multi-sensor PHD will be the focus of future work.